jmcabandara/cumulogic_cloudfoundry_broker/README.md

 See [LICENSE](LICENSE) and [NOTICE](NOTICE).

+Cloud Foundry and the Cloud Foundry logo are trademarks and/or registered trademarks of Pivotal Software, Inc. in the United States and/or other countries.

 ## Minimal Usage Instructions

 For more detailed installation and usage instructions, including the steps required to enable this service broker within CloudFoundry, please see the full [Installation and Usage](INSTALLATION.md) documentation.